Summary :

 Silverware often bore the marks of its owner.

-praise of money : Silver has been used in the culinary arts for thousands of years.
-Objects have been found in Egyptian tombs dating back 5000 years.
-We find crockery belonging to Chinese royalty dating from the 7th century.
+In Praise of Silver: Silver has been used in culinary art for thousands of years.
+Objects have been found in Egyptian tombs dating back 5,000 years.
+We find tableware belonging to Chinese royalty dating from the 7th century.

 Silver is an excellent conductor of heat, so water can be kept hot long after it has been boiled.
-Water heated in a silver teapot gives a better infusion result, because of the very fine bubbles being boiled.
-Silver has a bactericidal and fungal power, merchants carried their food and drink in silver containers to preserve them.
+Water heated in a silver teapot gives a better brewing result, because of the very fine bubbles during boiling.
+Silver has a bactericidal and fungal power, merchants transported their food and drinks in silver containers in order to preserve them.

 Silver is an anti-corrosion metal, does not degrade and is used from generation to generation, it can constitute a heritage.